TitiSkywalker/Graphics/README.md

 **Gaussian blur** can be divided into 2 passes of 1D convolution, so it is very fast.

-From here you can compare the effect of anti-aliasing.
+You can see the effect of anti-aliasing here.
 From left to right: normal, super sampling, Gaussian blur.
 ![alt text](output/compare.bmp)

 ## 4. Error handling
 Most runtime errors occur while parsing scene files.
 I use a special class to do this (if you are interested, please check out [code/SceneParser.hpp](code/SceneParser.hpp) and [code/SceneParser.cpp](code/SceneParser.cpp)).
-Instead of using asserts everywhere, I throw **std::runtime_error** when something is wrong.
-Then the class will save the error message and return normally.
+Instead of using asserts everywhere, I throw **std::runtime_error** when something goes wrong.
+Then the class will catch it and return normally.

-In the rendering stage, I first check this class for errors.
-If something went wrong, I can stop the program by simply do nothing and output the error message.
-By doing this, I can achieve "soft landing" of broken programs.
+If something went wrong, I can stop the program by doing nothing and output the error message.
+In this way, I can achieve "soft landing" of broken programs, which means I can call the destruction functions and avoid memory leak.
 If you encounter an error, please see the error message and check the scene file.

-One potential risk is [code/BitmapImage.hpp](code/BitmapImage.hpp).
-If the format of texture image is not correct, it can lead to segmentation fault, so please use [texture/converter.py](texture/converter.py) to get the correct format.
+One potential risk is [code/BitmapImage.hpp](code/BitmapImage.hpp), which is simply taken from elsewhere.
+If the format of texture image is not correct, it can lead to segmentation fault.
+Please use [texture/converter.py](texture/converter.py) to get the correct format.

 ## 5. Examples
 Here are some results.
-All the needed files are provided, you can find them in their corresponding directories.
+All the files are provided, you can find them in corresponding directories.
 These examples cover almost all of the features, you can modify them freely to render your own image.

 With 16 processes running at the same time, I can get the result within 2 minutes.
 All of the images can be found in the **Graphics/output/** directory.